djordjezikelic/djordjezikelic.github.io/_pages/about.md

 * <span style="color:grey">October 2025</span>\.
 [PolyQEnt: A Polynomial Quantified Entailment Solver](https://arxiv.org/abs/2408.03796) has received a **Distinguished Tool Paper award** at [ATVA 2025](https://conf.researchr.org/home/atva-2025)!

 * <span style="color:grey">July 2025</span>\.
 I will attend [CAV 2025](https://aaai.org/conference/aaai/aaai-25/#) in Zagreb, Croatia, and [CONCUR 2025](https://conferences.au.dk/confest2025/concur) in Aarhus, Denmark.
-If you will be around and would like to catch up, please reach out!
+If you will be around and would like to catch up or connect, please reach out!

 * <span style="color:grey">May 2025</span>\.
 [Omega-regular Verification and Control for Distributional Specifications in MDPs](https://arxiv.org/abs/2507.04286) accepted at [CONCUR 2025](https://conferences.au.dk/confest2025/concur).